-Skip-logic questions enable participants to skip over the following question(s) to a different question based on their answers to a preceding question.
+Skip-logic questions enable participants to skip over following question(s) to a different question based on their answers to the trigger question.

-For example, participants may answer question 1-3, but based on their answer, it may be pertinent to have them skip to question 6 if questions 4-5 become irrelevant based on their response.
+For example, participants may answer questions 1-3, but it may be pertinent to have them skip to question 6 if questions 4-5 become irrelevant based on their response.
 If you have no military experience, but a survey asks you 3 questions detailing your military experience, you would want to skip those questions.
 Those with military experience would proceed through them.

 👉Note: The question you are skipping from must be the last question on the page, with the skip-logic function directly below it.